YaannSloot/NoodleBot/README.md

 * Video live streaming so you can watch online videos with friends
 * A custom WebSocket gateway which will be used to support features such as:
 	* A complete web dashboard where you can adjust settings and permissions
 	* An announcement framework where you can send requests to the gateway for **NoodleBot** to send an announcement message to your guild.
-This means if your guild is a support hub for a private game server you can send automated server status messages and the like through **NoodleBot**.
+This means if for example your guild is a support hub for a private game server you can send automated server status messages and the like through **NoodleBot**.
 More details on this located on the bot website.
 	* A custom management client for Desktop/Mobile users.
 This will definitely take a while to complete, with a desktop client coming first, and a phone app later.
 * More customization tools
 * Since this bot is in open beta, a bug reporting tool as well as a patch notes announcer so you can keep up with the bot's development